Unispace365/ds_cinder/Updating_to_0.8.6.md

 * Checkout the 086-develop branch of ds_cinder (at some point this will be the master branch)
 * Create a CINDER_086 environment variable will now need to point to Cinder 0.8.6 (not ds_cinder, regular cinder)
 * Create a DS_PLATFORM_086 environment variable and point it at ds_cinder. *Note:* this allows you to have side-by-side 0.8.4 and 0.8.6 cinder and ds_cinder installs.
 Simply clone a second ds_cinder repo and point DS_PLATFORM_086 at it.
+* Add an environment variable for Gstreamer: DS_CINDER_GSTREAMER_1-0 that points to the base gstreamer install, e.g. c:/gstreamer/1.0/x86/

 If you are updating an existing app, you'll need to:
 ------------------------